stephendawsondev/Sleep-Healthily/README.md

 This project uses [AWS](https://aws.amazon.com) to store media and static files online, due to the fact that Heroku doesn't persist this type of data.

-Once you've created an AWS account and logged-in, follow these series of steps to get your project connected.
+Once you've created an AWS account and logged in, follow these series of steps to get your project connected.
 Make sure you're on the **AWS Management Console** page.

 #### S3 Bucket